Salem Hospital (Massachusetts): Other hospitals in the complex

+Salem Hospital is a 212-bed community teaching hospital that provides adult and pediatric services.
+The Heart Center has fully integrated cardiac services including angioplasty and advanced cardiac surgery.
+Surgical services include minimally invasive procedures.
+Full pediatric services are located on the Salem campus as well.

 Mass General for Children at North Shore Medical Center is a pediatric department and pediatric hospital.
 The name reflects the more than twelve years of clinical collaboration with MassGeneral Hospital for Children (MGHfC).

-Mass General/North Shore Center for Outpatient Care is a collaboration between NSMC and Massachusetts General Hospital.
+Mass General/North Shore Center for Outpatient Care is a collaboration with Massachusetts General Hospital.
 Services include outpatient and minimally invasive surgery, the Mass General/North Shore Cancer Center, cardiac diagnostics, and advanced imaging services.